YubicoLabs/yed-spoke-example/README.md

 9. Select the **Request Item** e.g. REQ0010002
 10. Under the **Approvers** tab, check the box and **Approve** the request.
 11. Click **Workflow Context**
+12. Go to **Workflow Transition History** and view the workflow execution

 ## References
 ---